Viking and Anglo-Saxon Norwich

 Pūca – (Old English) The fairy/sprite reference may seem strange, but many names allude to gods and spirits.
 Consider the Grim in Grimes Graves or Grimley in Hereford, Puckscroft and Pookhill in Sussex, and Wanstead and Wednesbury remembering Woden.
-There are many places with names that are indicative of some pagan hankering in the memory of the Angles, the Saxons and the Danes.
+There are many places with names that are indicative of some folkloric hankering in the memory of the Angles, the Saxons and the Danes.
 It is spread across the whole country.
 There is also a suggestion that the sprite meaning can also allude to meaning unpleasant or insignificant in this context.
 It’s difficult to not like the idea of Pockthorpe with it’s long history of poverty in a poor part of the city with a reputation of roughness and lawlessness relating in some way to what became Puck, our mischievous Shakespearean sprite.
 It’s also perhaps interesting to note that are alleged to be as many as eight Pockthorpes in Norfolk, all but three are lost.
-The best known is in Yorkshire which again is area with a heavy association with Viking incursion.
+The best known is in Yorkshire which again is in an area with a heavy association with Viking incursion.

 ~þorp, ~top ~thorpe – (Old Norse) Also used at Thorpe and Bowthorpe

 ~þorp – (Old Norse) – A secondary or new settlement, outlying farmstead or hamlet.

 Variants from other language sources: ~trup/trop/drup/drop – (Old English – Anglo Saxon/Low German) – , ~terp – Friesien, ~dorp – Dutch – Small village or hamlet.